apache/systemds/spark-mlcontext-programming-guide.md

 # Overview

-The `MLContext` API offers a programmatic interface for interacting with SystemML from languages such as Scala and Java.
+The Spark `MLContext` API offers a programmatic interface for interacting with SystemML from Spark using languages such as Scala and Java.
 When interacting with `MLContext` from Spark, `DataFrame`s and `RDD`s can be passed to SystemML.
 These data representations are converted to a binary-block data format, allowing for SystemML's optimizations to be performed.

-# Spark Shell Example
+# Spark Shell (Scala) Example

 ## Start Spark Shell with SystemML